Is Puerto Vallarta Safe to Travel Right Now?

 - Don’t take your valuables to the beach with you if you’re alone and have nobody else to look after them.
 Store them in the safe inside your hotel room.

 - Be careful if someone comes up to you when you’re walking around and tries to be overly friendly; maybe they’ll offer to show you around or buy you lunch.
-Getting robbed at gunpoint is extremely rare but they’ll try to pull a scam or pickpocket you.
+Getting robbed at gunpoint is extremely rare, but they’ll try to pull a scam or pickpocket you.

 - Try to blend in as much as possible.
 That includes not flashing any bling.
 If you get noticed wearing any valuables, you’ll be much more likely to get mugged.